grupo-salus/Jira_Dashboards_Templates/README.md

 ## 📄 Licença

 Este projeto está sob a licença MIT.
-Veja o arquivo `package.json` para detalhes.